Product

 Review +7d · Due today

-RepeatFlow does not assume that simply opening a Material means you reviewed it.
+RepeatFlow does not assume that opening a Material means you reviewed it.
+The learner decides when the Review is actually done.

 Recovery